sophice/ahk-nms-cronus-turn-in/README.md

 1) Download the [latest executable release](https://github.com/sophice/ahk-nms-cronus-turn-in/releases), place it anywhere you want.
 2) Run the exe.

-Note: With the executable version, you will not be able to change the keyboard shortcut for triggering the script
+Note: With the executable version, you will not be able to change the keyboard shortcut for triggering the script.

 ## Running the .ahk script